-Under Section 1-75(c-10)(3) of the IPA Act, bidders in the Agency's competitive procurements for RECs from new utility-scale wind, solar, and brownfield site photovoltaic projects will beare required to participate in the Equity Accountability System by making minimum commitments for the utilization of Equity Eligible Persons or Equity Eligible Contractors at the applicable level for the delivery year in which the procurement event is being conducted.
+Under Section 1-75(c-10)(3) of the IPA Act, bidders in the Agency's competitive procurements for RECs from new utility-scale wind, solar, and brownfield site photovoltaic projects are required to participate in the Equity Accountability System by making minimum commitments for the utilization of Equity Eligible Persons or Equity Eligible Contractors at the applicable level for the delivery year in which the procurement event is conducted.
 The commitments may be submitted in the form of letters of intent or executed sub-contracts.
 If the bidder is an equity eligible person or an equity eligible contractor, that will be considered full compliance with this requirement.
 Full Compliance Plans will only be required from successful bidders as discussed below.

-As discussed in Chapter 5, the Agency is proposing an approach for prioritizingwill prioritize bids that feature commitments to have a higher portion of contract value flowing to Equity Eligible Contractors.
+As discussed in Chapter 5, the Agency will prioritize bids that feature commitments to have a higher portion of contract value flowing to Equity Eligible Contractors.
 This will be through an adjustment to bid price prior to ranking of bids by price order.